MG4 2026 review | Affordable, very likeable electric hatchback

 What is the MG4?

-Since the MG4 electric hatchback is the first MG to be built solely as an EV, there’s no need for the body styling or engineering to accommodate a petrol or diesel engine.
-As a result, it looks a lot more funky and futuristic than the more traditional-looking MG5 or ZS.
-In fact, its pointy snout and dart-like shape make it look more than a little like the Cupra Born.
+Since the MG4 electric hatchback was the first MG to be built solely as an EV, there was no need for its body styling or engineering to accommodate a petrol or diesel engine.
+As a result, it looks a lot more funky and futuristic than the old MG5 or ZS models.
+In fact, its pointy snout and dart-like profile are more than a little similar to the Cupra Born.

-Like the Volkswagen ID.3 or Cupra Born, the MG4 has an airy feeling inside thanks to the flat floor and slim battery pack that sits beneath it.
-The modern-looking, slimline dashboard design with its tablet-style central touchscreen is much less bulky than the more old-fashioned dash in the MG5, too, adding further to the sense of spaciousness.
+Like the ID.3 or Born, the MG4 feels airy inside thanks to a flat floor and the slim battery pack that sits beneath it.
+The modern-looking, slimline dashboard with its tablet-style central touchscreen is much less bulky than the more old-fashioned dash in the MG5, too – adding further to the sense of spaciousness.

-• Every MG4 features Vehicle-to-load (V2L) technology, so you can power appliances such as laptops or camping fridges from the car’s high voltage battery.
-And don’t worry, you can set a minimum charge level, so that your camping mini-fridge doesn’t use up the power you need to get home…
+• MG4 models feature vehicle-to-load (V2L) technology, allowing you to power appliances such as laptop computers or camping fridges from the car’s high-voltage battery.
+And don’t worry, you can set a minimum charge level, so that your camping mini-fridge doesn’t use up the power you needed to get home…

 • Don’t be fooled into thinking that MG is a niche, small volume brand.
-MG has been owned by Chinese car maker, SAIC, for many years and has built up a big following in the UK as a provider of affordable EVs.
-It sold over 81,000 cars in the UK in 2023, and over 21,000 of those were the MG4 – making this the second most popular electric car in the UK, after the Tesla Model Y.
+MG has been owned by Chinese car maker SAIC for many years, and has built up a big following in the UK as a provider of affordable EVs.
+It registered around 85,000 cars in the UK in 2025, placing it 10th in the manufacturer rankings.

-• If you go on regular long drives: The 77kWh MG4 Extended Range promises to be the best option if you really do high mileage, with its range of over 320 miles meaning you won’t need to charge too often.
-However, don’t discount the MG4 SE Long Range.
-It’s loads cheaper, still gets good equipment, and it gets a WLTP range of 281 miles, so isn’t far behind the Extended Range.
-It charges just as quickly, too.
+• If you go on regular long drives: The 77kWh MG4 Premium Extended Range is the best option if you really do high mileage.
+Its range of 338 miles means you won’t need to charge so often.
+However, don’t discount the MG4 Premium Long Range.
+It’s cheaper and still has plenty of equipment, and its WLTP range of 288 miles means it isn’t far behind in real-world terms.
+Charging performance is broadly similar between the two.

 • If you want the sportiest: It’s got to be the MG4 XPower.
 It may not be the best handling car in the class, but it’s still good fun thanks to the confidence and sheer pace that it offers.
-Given that it’s as fast as a BMW M3 and costs less than £37,000, you can’t really argue with it.
+With dual motors producing 429bhp, it’ll hit 62mph in just 3.8 seconds.
+That’s BMW M and Porsche territory.

 Matt Rigby